esfandiaryfard/Churn_Analysis/README.md

-# Churn_Analysis
+# Churn Analysis
-Analyse and predict of churn in a company
+Analyse and predict churn in a company